-For school year 2022-23 results, the Alt ELPA reporting window will begin in late October 2023, with specific dates varying by state.
-For future test administrations, the reporting window will begin in late spring.
+The Alt ELPA summative reporting window begins in late spring each year, with specific dates varying by state.
 Please check with your state's alternate assessment coordinator for the opening of the reporting window.
-There will be permissioned access to score reports in the testing reporting portal based on user roles.
+Access to summative score reports in the testing reporting portal are based on user roles.

-15. Will there be school and district/charters score reports?
+15. Will there be school and district score reports?